 Current Road Closures

 King Street, from Willis Way to Bridgeport, is closed to vehicular traffic.
-This includes the intersections at King/Erb, King/Dupont, and King/Princess.
-King Street is expected to re-open to northbound traffic by the end of October, and will reopen to all traffic mid-November.
+This includes the intersections at King/Dupont and King/Princess.
+King Street is expected to open to traffic on or about December 1.

-Erb Street West, from Albert to King/Erb intersection, is closed until mid-late October.
-Albert Street is open and accessible from Erb Street West.
+Erb Street West, from Albert to King/Erb intersection, is closed until approximately December 1.
+The Albert/Erb intersection is currently closed until approximately mid-December.

 Vehicles can detour around this construction via Caroline or Regina.
 Bridgeport Road, between Albert and Regina, has been temporarily converted for two-way traffic to detour around construction.